arevolutioner/sillynium/README.md

 #### sillynium.py ####
 Run as you would any other python file - currently under development
 - Chromedriver will launch Chrome + URL
-- You can now draw boxes to that webpage
+- You can now draw boxes to that webpage directly
 - Does nothing more yet!
 Please see [ROADMAP](ROADMAP.md)

 #### concept/poc.py ####